 To enhance the value of Long-Term Segment assets in real terms over the long-term through asset appreciation and income generation, while maintaining a reasonable investment risk profile.

-Subject to performance expectations over the long-term, to minimize principal fluctuations over the Time Horizon.
+Subject to performance expectations over the long-term, to minimize principal fluctuations over the time horizon.

 Terms for Long-Term Segment